-On the FIRST Round of combat after the Range Determination Step but before generating Wounds, you may spend 1 Intel Resource (See 8.0) to gain Ambush.
+On the FIRST Round of combat, after the Range Determination Step but before Unit Activation, you may spend 1 CP, and one 1 Intel Resource (See 8.1) to gain Ambush.
 The enemy may be granted Ambush through an Attribute or mission Special Rule.
+If both side are granted Ambush, then it cancels out and combat proceeds as normal.